Filing your BOI Report with FINCEN - a New Requirement for LLCs/PLLCs starting in 2024

 *Limited Liability Company, Limited Liability Co., LLC, or L.L.C.

-• How to Renew your LLC / PLLC (aka make annual report)
+• How to Renew your LLC / PLLC (aka file annual report)

 Some reminders